multilingualprogramming/docs/getting-started/repl.md

 - Multi-line input: continue with `...` for blocks (if, for, def, class)
 - Variables and functions defined in one language persist across `:language` switches (identifiers stay, keywords change)
 - `:reset` clears all state including variables and function definitions
-- Use `:python` to understand what code is actually being run
+- Use `:python` to understand what Python code is being generated
+- Use `:wat` to inspect the WebAssembly Text Format compiled from your code
+- Use `:wasmtime` to run code through the WASM backend instead of Python